Experience Transat

 Brighton

 Traditional tourists beware!
-Brighton caters to a decidedly modern crowd with its many nightclubs, LGBTQ culture and bohemian artsy attitude.
+Brighton caters to a decidedly eclectic mix with its many nightclubs, LGBTQ culture and bohemian artsy attitude.
 Younger visitors will be charmed by the second-hand boutiques (Beyond Retro), independent cafes (Lola’s Coffee House), microbreweries (North Laine) and the magnificent pebble beach, Brighton’s ultimate icon.

 Brighton is served by many trains every day, making it one of the best day trips from London.
 It’s easy to reach without having to stick to a specific schedule.

 It is an open secret, if there ever was one, that Oxford continues to be a very popular tourist destination.
-With good reason – it boasts 38 university campuses that are as prestigious as they are historic, and look like they stepped off the set of Harry Potter.
-Literally; several scenes were filmed here, notably at the iconic Bodleian Library.
+With good reason—it boasts 38 university campuses that are as prestigious as they are historic, and look like they stepped off the set of Harry Potter movies.
+Literally; several scenes were filmed here, notably at the iconic Bodleian Library, one of Oxford’s famous landmarks.
 It’s one of the oldest universities in the world, and a visit is an interesting experience.

-Don’t forget the rowing competitions, the fascinating Ashmolean Museum, the literary heritage (J.R.R.
+Don’t forget the rowing competitions, the Radcliffe Camera, the fascinating Ashmolean Museum, the literary heritage (J.R.R.
 Tolkien wrote The Hobbit here), the stunning architecture, and the tiny pubs (The Bear Inn, Turf Tavern) hidden deep in the millennia-old alleys.
 Oh, if walls could talk…

-Distance: 2 hours from London from King’s Cross
+Distance: 2-hour train from London from King’s Cross

 Halfway between London and Edinburgh, York is perhaps the best-preserved medieval cities in the UK.
-While the city boasts several modern museums, it’s really its history that attracts visitors.
-With virtually intact 13th-century fortifications (which can be explored on foot for free), a sublime Gothic cathedral (with 360-degree views from its spire), Roman and Viking heritage, a network of narrow streets flanked by Tudor architecture with original features.
+While the city boasts several famous landmarks and modern museums (including the underrated National Railway Museum), it’s really its history that attracts visitors.
+With virtually intact 13th-century fortifications (which can be explored on foot for free), an impressive cathedral with Gothic architecture (and a 360-degree views from atop its spire), Roman and Viking heritage, a network of narrow streets flanked by Tudor architecture with original features.
 With a thousand ghost stories… York will quickly immerse you in its dark past.

-While it’s certainly one of the more fulfilling day tours from London, York is also the most remote with a few hours of transit.
-It’s best to plan a full day at your destination and wake up very early!
+While it’s certainly one of the more fulfilling day tours from London, York is also the most remote with a two hours of transit.
+It’s best to plan enough time for a full day at your destination and wake up very early!

 Bath

 Bath has been a tourist destination for nearly 2,000 years.
 The Romans were enchanted by its natural hot springs and public baths, which you can still visit today.
-A guaranteed change from the ordinary!
 Avoid buying any thermal water cosmetics on the spot, though, and instead head to the Termea boutique a few blocks to the west.

 Bath is even a UNESCO World Heritage Site because of its extraordinary and diverse architectural ensemble.

+Of course, there are plenty of things to do elsewhere in the city.
 It also boasts some magnificent Georgian architecture with original features, including a series of 33 houses arranged in a perfect half-moon shape for a very British panorama.
 And of course, Bath Abbey is well worth a visit to admire its grandeur and size.
+Oh, and Bridgerton was largely filmed here, too.

 If you’re a fan of history, aesthetically-pleasing city and quaint English vibes, Bath is one of the best day trips from London for you.